-Due to COVID-19 safe distancing measures, our employees are continuing to telecommute till further notice, save for certain essential activities.
+Due to COVID-19 safe management measures, our employees are continuing to telecommute till further notice with a skeletal team in the office.

-Our Community Legal Clinics are taking place via video-conferencing.
-To register for an appointment, complete the registration form here.
+Our Community Legal Clinics are taking place both physically (with limited slots) and via video-conferencing.
+To register for an appointment, complete the registration form HERE.

 As there may be a delay in the receipt of physical mail, please address all urgent correspondence to us via email.

 Know the Law Now booklet has helped thousands of people with common legal issues on Civil Matters, Family Issues, Criminal Proceedings, Employment Matters, Estate Planning and Transactional Issues.
 Before making an appointment to see a lawyer, it may be useful to refer to this booklet which is written in layman's terms for the general public.